AyushManiSharma/Employee-Tracker/README.md

 Ability to enter new employees, professions, and salaries.
 The Ablity to sort through each information in a categorical way using MySQL

+Displaying information will be highlited in white Adding or Removing data will be highlited in red

 ## License
 MIT License